deleteBlack666/TwitchMod/README.md

 # TwitchMod
-TwitchMod is a modified version of Twitch Android Application.
+TwitchMod is a **free** modified version of Twitch Android Application.

 ## Features
 - BetterTTV and FrankerFaceZ emotes